Free Application for Federal Student Aid (FAFSA)

 You must renew your FAFSA every academic year if you want to keep getting financial aid.
 Renewing is easier than the first time because your info is saved.

-- Log in with your FSA ID on the FAFSA website
+- Log in with your FSA ID on this website

 - Update income, school, and dependency info